The Importance of a Cover Letter

 Spend time researching the company and be able to justify why it is them in particular you are applying to.
 Show some engagement with the role: either through referencing a case study, an aspect of working culture, or something that shows you’re not making another generic application.

 Write nebulous and clichéd statements.
 “I am a team player, but also confident using my own initiative on projects”.
 If you want to talk about soft skills, list real examples of when you’ve been a team leader, or what you achieved working with others.
-“I am an excellent communicator” - a HM will believe that from how you write, not from a bland sentence like this.
+“I am an excellent communicator” - an HM will believe that from how you write, not from a bland sentence like that.

 Use the opportunity to be negative about your current employer and use this as motivation for making this application.
 A positive aspect to move towards is far stronger than moving away from a negative one.

 Simply use a cover letter as a reworded CV.
-Make sure you are adding information rather than just rehashing things a HM can already see from your CV.
+Make sure you are adding information rather than just rehashing things an HM can already see from your CV.

 Talking about your experience

 Keep in mind that a busy hiring manager may not necessarily be an expert in your particular area, and won’t have the time to do research.
 It may be evident to you how the experience in your CV fits the role you’re applying for, but you have the benefit of knowing your background well!
 Unfortunately this has to be pretty explicit for a hiring manger though.
 Rather than “My experience at ACME included X, Y, and Z”, a more powerful approach might be: “At ACME, I used my X skills to progress project Y which seems to overlap with your company’s work with Z”.